IBM/ToDoBackend/README.md

 2. Install the app by opening the downloaded `Kitura.dmg` and dragging the app to your `Applications` folder.
 3. Ctrl-click the `Kitura` app in your `Applications` folder and choose "Open".

 The Kitura macOS app provides an easy point-and-click way to generate a new Kitura project.
-There are two templates: Skeleton and Starter.
+There are three templates: Skeleton, Starter, and OpenAPI.

-1. Mouse over "Starter" and click "Create".
+1. Mouse over "" and click "Create".
 2. Navigate to the "ToDoBackend" folder in your home folder.
 3. Change the project name to "ToDoServer".
-3. Click "Create".
+4. Click "Create".

 The Kitura app will create a new Kitura project for you, ready to deploy to the cloud.